ipoomzakungi/vscode-chat-history-fix/UNDERSTANDING_MESSAGES.md

 - On another drive that's not mounted
 - In a backup folder
 - Temporarily moved
+- In another workspace (use --recover-orphans to get them back!)

 Keeping orphaned entries by default prevents accidental data loss.
 You can always remove them later with `--remove-orphans`.